Washoe Schools Program Tests Link Between Fitness, Academic Performance

 By studying standardized test results next month, physical education teachers in Reno, Nev., are analyzing how heart rate-based physical education has helped improve both student fitness and academic performance.

-Organized by Pine Middle School P.E. teacher Jencie Fagan, seven Washoe County School District teachers are using the adidas Zone for IHT Spirit wrist heart rate monitors from Interactive Health Technologies to document an increase in math and reading scores in connection with increased student fitness.
+Organized by Pine Middle School P.E. teacher Jencie Fagan, seven Washoe County School District teachers are using the IHT Zone wrist heart rate monitors from Interactive Health Technologies to document an increase in math and reading scores in connection with increased student fitness.

 “Our objective is to have the students wear the heart rate monitors for at least 20 minutes twice a week,” Fagan said.
 “Then we will link their fitness improvements with their Measure of Academic Progress (MAP) scores.”